 For beginners starting out in the cryptocurrency industry, Bitcoin would likely be the best cryptocurrency to invest in.
 It was the first cryptocurrency to be created and has stood the test of time for over a decade.
 Bitcoin can also be traded for several other cryptocurrencies if an investor wishes to change a portfolio in the future.

 Yes, cryptocurrencies can be purchased in extremely small amounts.
 For example, the smallest unit of Bitcoin is called a satoshi, which represents 100 millionths of a Bitcoin.
 In other words, an investor would need to hold 100 million satoshis to own 1 whole coin.
-The only restrictions in place will be from a fiat currency perspective, as an exchange or broker may require at least $1 worth of cryptocurrencies to be purchased.
+The only restriction to buying a fraction of a Bitcoin will be from a fiat currency perspective, as an exchange or broker may require at least $1 worth of cryptocurrencies to be purchased.

 After a crypto exchange or broker account has been established and verified, buying cryptocurrency can often be completed instantly.
 Many service providers offer instant buy options, however, it is worth bearing in mind that instant buy methods like credit cards usually come with a slightly higher fee.
 Bank transfers are usually the most economic type of payment method but transferring fiat funds to a crypto platform can take anywhere between 1 to 5 business days.